mcneel/rhino.inside-revit/docs/readme.md

 Once the new language directory is created, open each page under each version and translate the page contents.
 And finally when all the translations are completed for all the content, notify the developers by creating an issue on the GitHub repo to incorporate the new language into the website.

-## Adding a New Wiki Version
+## Adding a New Docs Version

-To add a new version to the Wiki, browse under the site contents for your language and create a new version directory following the X.X format.
+To add a new version to the Docs, browse under the site contents for your language and create a new version directory following the X.X format.
 For example to add version `1.5` to the wiki for English language we need to create `pages/_en/1.5/` directory.

 Instead of adding `version: 1.5` to the metadata for every single page, we will edit the site config file to add this metadata to the new pages automatically based on their location in directory structure.